TEXploder/TEX-Copier/README.md

 # Usage
-Run the script using Python: python tex_copier.py.
+1. Run the script using Python: python tex_copier.py.
+Or
+2. Run the .exe File.

 Press ctrl + alt + c to start the selection process.
 Left-click and hold the mouse to select an area on the screen containing the text you want to copy.
 Release the mouse button to complete the selection.